rythmia-life-advancement/rythmia-main-websites/README.md

-# rythmia-main-websites
+# Rythmia Main Website Files
-This repo houses the working and distribution files for the Rythmia Main and Clean code repos.
+This repo houses the working and distribution files for the Rythmia Main and Rythmia Clean code repos.

 ### Note: You may encounter difficulties running a straight npm install on Mac OS.